-The founders understood that the president must answer, first and foremost, to the American people.
-This is why the Constitution requires the president to be paid a government salary and actively forbids him or her from receiving "any other emolument from the United States, or any of them" in the Domestic Emoluments Clause.17 As Alexander Hamilton explained, "power over a man's support" equals "a power over his will."
-18 The framers wanted that power to be vested in the nation as a whole, not some faction or other grouping of interests within it.
-Similar reasoning undergirds the prohibition in the Foreign Emolument, office, or title, of any kind whatsoever, from any king, prince, or foreign state" without the consent of Congress.19 The idea of a foreign state competing with the people for the president's loyalty was intolerable to the framers, who vested Congress with the authority to prevent it from happening by withholding consent.
+This is why the Constitution requires the president to be paid a government salary and actively forbids him or her from receiving "any other emolument from the United States, or any of them" in the Domestic Emoluments Clause.
+As Alexander Hamilton explained, "power over a man's support" equals "a power over his will."
+The framers wanted that power to be vested in the nation as a whole, not some faction or other grouping of interests within it.
+Similar reasoning undergirds the prohibition in the Foreign Emoluments Clause against all U.S. officials - including the president - receiving "any present, emolument, office, or title, of any kind whatsoever, from any king, prince, or foreign state" without the consent of Congress.
+The idea of a foreign state competing with the people for the president's loyalty was intolerable to the framers, who vested Congress with the authority to prevent it from happening by withholding consent.